The 3 Essential Oils You Need To Start An Aromatherapy Practice

 - Sweet orange

-Anyone who's putting in time around the clock—whether it's work or just staying active—can benefit from the heady aroma of rosemary, the stimulating properties of which can help fight mental fatigue and even help increase memory.
+Anyone who's putting in time around the clock—whether it's work or just staying active—can benefit from the heady aroma of rosemary, the stimulating properties of which can help fight mental fatigue and even help increase memory2.
 The citrusy scent of sweet orange helps promote a positive ambience, which is helpful during stressful periods while working.
 Keep a diffuser in your office or desk at home to invigorate your mind and nourish creativity while brainstorming or problem solving.
 And the fresh-yet-spicy scent of frankincense can help foster much-needed calmness, introspection, and inner peace.
-It also helps to reduce hyperactivity and restlessness.
+It also helps to reduce hyperactivity and restlessness3.

 If you're a city dweller…